822kea/OSINT_on_Landlord/README.md

 ## 🛡️ Final Thoughts

 - **Trust nothing.
 Question everything and everyone.**
 - Always, *always* do your research.
-OSINT is your best friend!
+The internet is your best friend!

 Stay safe out here! 🌟